a00908270/masterthesis/thesis.md

 ## User Interface Design

 Based on the mockup in section \ref{mockup}, a user interface design has been created, that will later be implemented as a web application.
-Buttons to import, delete a neural network and to refresh the user interface have been added to the design.
+Buttons to import or delete a neural network and to refresh the user interface have been added to the design.

 Figure \ref{vinnsl-ui-design} shows the user interface design for the frontend web service.